Bury Me Naked : give me a shroud, or a box of pine, or not

 Bury Me Naked stele / laina corazon c12

-Hello Friends, When I die, I hope you will celebrate, because my other song says, *We Will Love Again*.
+Hello Friends, When I die I hope you will celebrate my death because as another of my songs says, *We Will Love Again*.
 That is, if enough of us help delay the demise of our biosphere, We Will Love Again.
 For more fun, Stele

-I may have minor modifications of this Will hanging around on my desk or in the house somewhere, but know that this online Will supersedes and over powers all other paper versions found.
+There may be minor additions of this Will hanging around on my desk or in the house somewhere, but this online Will supersedes and over powers all other paper versions found.

-If possible, I would prefer to be allowed to decompose on top of the soil, to be eaten by birds, coyotes, beetles, worms and bacteria, but if that does not work out, that’s ok.
+If possible, I would prefer to be allowed to decompose on top of the soil, to be eaten by birds, coyotes, beetles, worms and bacteria.
+If this is too inconvenient or not possible for the executor, outside decomposition is not necessary.

 My mother would like some of my remains to be near her in a drawer where she has arranged to have her ashes and other family members put.
-Therefore, if possible, once I have decomposed in or on top of the ground, I would appreciate it if someone would obtain some of my hair, pieces of bone and/or soil containing my decomposed self and put them put next to her.
+Therefore, if possible, once I have decomposed in or on top of the ground, or aquamated, or cremated, it would be nice if someone would obtain some of my bone and/or hair from my decomposed self, and put them in the drawer next to her.

 Do not donate my body or organs at death, and do not use my body for transplant, therapy, research or education.

-The person I want to make care decisions for me if I can’t and I am very ill is the same as executor.
+The person I want to make health care decisions for me if I can’t because I am ill is the same as executor.

 If more than one person from the preferred executor list wants a specific property item found in my house please draw from a hat to decide who gets that item.

-If possible, please give at least 85% of the proceeds from selling or liquidating any of my personal property, bank balances and real estate to my favorite climate crisis fighting organizations that include the SunriseMovement, SierraClub.org, 350.org, NRDC.org, EDF.org, Greenpeace.org, Extinction Rebellion rebellion.global, and Climate Reality.
-The executor may decide whether to give those proceeds to just one or more than one of those organizations.
+I would like the executor to compensate themselves at $244 per hour for the time they spend liquidating my physical assets.
+If possible, it would be great if the executor gives at least 85% of the proceeds from selling or liquidating any of my personal property and real estate to my favorite climate crisis fighting organizations that include the SunriseMovement, SierraClub.org, 350.org, NRDC.org, EDF.org, Greenpeace.org, Extinction Rebellion rebellion.global, and Climate Reality.
+The executor may decide whether to give those proceeds to only one or to divide it between those organizations.

-After the above proceeds are given to those environmental organization[s], the remainder is to distributed evenly to the those in the above preferred executor list.
+After proceeds are given to that environmental organization[s], the executor may decide to give any of the remainder to any one or several of the those in the above preferred executor list.

-The kind of medical treatment I want or don’t want is pain meds only and no life support systems if I am very ill or near death.
+I only want pain meds and no life support systems if I am very ill or near death.

 When I am dying I would like to be in any of my family’s or friend’s homes if someone would like to take on this responsibility.
 Anyone may come to dance, sing, eat vegan food and play music.